SensesProject/extreme-events/src/assets/text/en.md

 +++ cat-crop-failure impact

-For exposed land area all climate and impact model combinations return quite consistent results at @!L0(low-temperature levels).
+For the exposed land area all climate and impact model combinations return quite consistent results at @!L0(low-temperature levels).
 They are less so for exposed population suggesting uncertainty in where these events will occur.

 At higher temperatures, the models show a less uniform picture overall.
 But there is an alarming jump in exposure from @!L3(+2\,°C) to @!L4(+3\,°C).